 #14.
 You Can Easily Go Shopping If You Forget Something

 Just because Nunavut is remote doesn’t mean that there aren’t stores!
+Don’t worry about being stranded for days without being able to pick something up as there are real people who live and work in Nunavut who use these items just as we do too!
 If you are traveling to Nunavut and you forgot an essential item, you can head to a general store, often called a co-op, and grab what you need.
 Everything is much more expensive, but when you are in a pinch, the price doesn’t matter!
 We needed to grab cough drops and the co-op in Naujaat had 20 for about $6.

 #15.
 Traveling To Nunavut Is A Once-In-A-Lifetime Trip